Indigenous Procurement Opportunities – The Missing Link in Indigenous Procurement Success?

-Some of the Indigenous business owners I speak to, say it really took 5 years or more before they could really start to breath.
+When you speak to Indigenous business owners , they tell you it really took 5 years or more before they could really start to breath.

 Some say that they are allowed an opportunity as long as they can come in lower than the incumbent.
 A position that is fair neither to the incumbent or the incoming Indigenous business.